The solar oven is for cooking food in a pot

 the screw head with light strength thread locker, making contact with the thermostat housing to secure the screw.

-is most efficiently operated when the temperature difference is greatest between the outdoor air and the outdoor condenser/evaporator
+condenser/evaporator, is most efficiently operated when the temperature difference is greatest between the outdoor air and the outdoor

-between the cooler outdoor air and the hot fluid entering the outdoor condenser.
+differential between the cooler outdoor air and the hot fluid entering the outdoor condenser.